 What does my rank mean?

 Players classify the ranks into tiers.
 Generally, players exhibit the same behaviors as other players in their ranks, with some exceptions.
-For instance, MGs are typically familiar with the economy system for the first four rounds, so minimal team communication is required.
+For instance, “MGs” are typically familiar with the economy system for the first four rounds, meaning minimal team communication is required.

-“Silvers” are at the bottom of the food chain; it’s the rank where players are total beginners, and there’s little to no strategy involved in gameplay.
-This range of ranks are where “smurfs” (higher ranked players on alternate accounts) are commonly found.
-Escaping the silver division is extremely challenging for newer players because of smurfs.
+“Silvers” are at the bottom of the food chain.
+It’s the rank where players are total beginners and there’s little to no strategy involved in gameplay.
+This range of ranks is where smurfs (higher-ranked players on alternate accounts) are commonly found.
+Escaping the Silver division is particularly challenging for newer players because of this.

-“Novas” sit in the middle of the bell curve as they’re beginning to learn more and more about the game, such as economy, spray patterns, smokes, pop-flashes, etc. The upper nova ranks act as the true checkpoint for being above-average.
-Players who are “all aim and no brain” are most commonly found in Nova, meaning that they can aim their gun and kill enemies, but they lack the game sense to improve.
+“Novas” sit in the middle of the bell curve as they’re beginning to learn more and more about the game, such as economy, spray patterns, smokes, and pop-flashes.
+The upper Nova ranks act as the true checkpoint for being above average.
+Players who are “all aim and no brain” are most commonly found in Nova, meaning that they can aim their gun and kill enemies but lack the game sense to improve.

-If you have “Master Guardian” in your rank, players are generally more advanced.
+Players with “Master Guardian” in their rank are generally more advanced.
 They already have knowledge of sprays, economic buy trends, site execution with utility, and retake coordination.
 Moving up anywhere past the MG ranks requires perfecting your skills, learning from your mistakes, and making incremental changes to your playstyle for improvement.

 Anything above DMG (LE through GE) is where the elite of Counter-Strike reside.
 These guys are really, really good at finding ways to kill you.

-Improving your rank is pretty rudimentary: if you win enough games, then you rank up.
-Losing games will derank you.
+Improving your rank is pretty rudimentary: If you win enough games, you rank up.
+Losing games will de-rank you.

 CS:GO follows a modified Glicko-2 ranking system, according to Valve.
-Essentially, this algorithm evaluates a player’s skill pool based on their round influence, and whether their team wins the round.
+This algorithm evaluates a player’s skill pool based on their round influence and whether their team wins the round.
 Factors such as kills, deaths, MVPs, assists, damage given, and bomb plants all affect a hidden numerical value that determines your place within a rank.
 A general in-game model to follow would be to play for the round win and not for kills.
 The amount of kills you have doesn’t matter as much if your team is consistently losing.
-Those kills only play as a long-term role in preventing you from deranking.
+Those kills only play a long-term role in preventing you from de-ranking.

 How do you efficiently rank up?

 The best way to rank up in a short period of time is to play with players who share the same goal.
-Players who queue with other serious players are more likely to win more rounds and even the match than five players that are solo-queued.
-The best way for finding other serious players is to befriend other passionate players in community servers or on third-party sites.
+Players who queue with other serious players are more likely to win more rounds and even the match than five players who are solo-queued.
+The best way to find other serious players is to befriend other passionate people in community servers or on third-party sites.

-I’d strongly recommend that you don’t solo queue if you’re serious about your rank because you run the risk of encountering griefers (players who intentionally lose the match) or players who don’t care if you win.
-Solo queuing is associated with deranking due to the variable competitiveness of players.
+If you’re serious about your rank, try avoiding solo queue.
+You run the risk of encountering griefers (players who intentionally lose the match) or players who don’t care if you win.
+Solo queuing is associated with de-ranking due to the variable competitiveness of players.